What Is Arcsin Of 0

 Now, let's finally address the main question: What is arcsin(0)?

 We're looking for an angle whose sine is 0.
-Considering the unit circle (a circle with radius 1 centered at the origin), the sine of an angle is the y-coordinate of the point where the terminal side of the angle intersects the unit circle.
+That's why considering the unit circle (a circle with radius 1 centered at the origin), the sine of an angle is the y-coordinate of the point where the terminal side of the angle intersects the unit circle.
 The y-coordinate is 0 at two points on the unit circle: at 0 radians (or 0°) and at π radians (or 180°).

-However, since the range of arcsin(x) is restricted to [-π/2, π/2], we must select the angle within this range.
+Even so, since the range of arcsin(x) is restricted to [-π/2, π/2], we must select the angle within this range.
 The only angle within this restricted range that has a sine of 0 is 0.

 Therefore: